Questions About Your Application

 I'm self-employed.
 How will you verify my income?

-Generally, the income of self-employed borrowers is verified by obtaining copies of personal (and business, if applicable) federal tax returns for the most recent two-year period.
-However, based on your entire financial situation, we may not need full copies of your tax returns.
+The income of self-employed borrowers is verified by obtaining copies of personal and business federal tax returns for the most recent two-year period.

-We’ll review and average the net income from self-employment that’s reported on your tax returns to determine the income that can be used to qualify.
-We won’t be able to consider any income that hasn’t been reported as such on your tax returns.
-Typically, we’ll need at least one, and sometimes a full two-year history of self-employment to verify that your self-employment income is stable.
+We’ll review the net income from self-employment that’s reported on your tax returns to determine the income that can be used to qualify.
+We won’t be able to consider any income that hasn’t been reported on your tax returns.

 Will my overtime, commission, or bonus income be considered when evaluating my application?

 In order for bonus, overtime, or commission income to be considered, you must have a history of receiving it and it must be likely to continue.
-We’ll usually need to obtain copies of W-2 statements for the previous two years and a recent pay stub to verify this type of income.
-If a major part of your income is commission earnings, we may need to obtain copies of recent tax returns to verify the amount of business-related expenses, if any.
-We’ll average the amounts you have received over the past two years to calculate the amount that can be considered as a regular part of your income.
+We need to obtain copies of W-2 statements for the previous two years and a recent pay stub to verify this type of income.
+We’ll review to determine the consistency and stability of the income to determine what can be used as qualifying income.

-If you haven’t been receiving bonus, overtime, or commission income for at least one year, it probably can’t be given full value when your loan is reviewed for approval.
+If you haven’t been receiving bonus, overtime, or commission income for at least two years, it probably can’t be used for qualification but may be considered as a compensating factor.

 I am retired and my income is from pension or social security.
 What will I need to provide?